EsotericThought/.github/README.md

-# .github
+# Esoteric Thought

-Information about the Esoteric Thought project.
+> Information about the Esoteric Thought project.